cysouw/diathesis/text/c11_infinitive.md

 Table: Different diatheses with a *lassen+In­fi­ni­tiv* construction {#tbl:lassen}

-The six diathesis can be divided into two major groups depending on the use of the reflexive pronoun.
-The first four diathesis in [@tbl:lassen] (with interpretation permission/possibility) obligatorily have a reflexive pronoun.
+The six diatheses can be divided into two major groups depending on the use of the reflexive pronoun.
+The first four diatheses in [@tbl:lassen] (with interpretation permission/possibility) obligatorily have a reflexive pronoun.
 The last two variants (with interpretation causation/permission) do not have a reflexive pronoun, although they can optionally have one.
 Basically, when the reflexive pronoun can be removed by a paraphrase, then the construction is of the latter causation/permission type.
 Note that the possibility of removal is often context-dependent, because exactly the same sentence can have differing structures (and correspondingly differing interpretations) depending on the context in which it occurs.

 Quickly summarised, there are three possibilities of removable reflexive pronouns.
 First, the reflexive can be a possessor dative, like *mir* in [@next a].
 In such sentences, the participant to which the reflexive pronoun refers is necessarily the possessor of another role, here of the accusative *Haare* 'hair'.
 This can be easily tested as the reflexive pronoun can be paraphrased as a possessive pronoun *meine* (cf. [@sec:case-possessor-accusative-to-dative]).
 Second, the reflexive can be a beneficiary dative [@next b], which can easily be tested because the reflexive pronoun can be paraphrased by a *für* phrase (cf. [@sec:prepositions-benefactive-dative])